dextercd/self-signed/frontend/pages/usage.md

 For more details, see the [HAProxy TLS Documentation](https://www.haproxy.com/documentation/haproxy-configuration-tutorials/ssl-tls/).

 For HAProxy, you must combine the certificate and key into one file with the key coming last.
-On a Unix-like OS, you can do that with the following command:
+On a Unix-like environment, you can do that with the following command:

 ```sh
 $ cat "path/to/[domain name].crt" "path/to/[domain name].key" >"path/to/[domain name].combined.crt"